mk12/luminosity/STYLE.md

 ### Top-Level Definitions

-#### Functions

-Comment every top-level function (particularly exported functions).
+Comment every top-level function.
 Use the imperative tense, e.g. "Send the ..." rather than "Send**s** the ...".
 Do not use block comments.
 Always use Haddock syntax.
+Document the individual parameters only if absolutely necessary.

 Function documentation should give enough information to apply the function without looking at its definition.

-Document the individual parameters only if absolutely necessary.
+Document all data types as well.
+Document constructors if necessary.

-#### Types

 ### End-of-Line Comments